Area C

 Area C (שטח C; منطقة ج) is the fully Israeli-controlled territory in the West Bank, defined as the whole area outside the Palestinian enclaves (Areas A and B).
 Area C constitutes about 61 percent of the West Bank territory, containing most Israeli settlements other than those in East Jerusalem, and more than 99% of the area is off limits or heavily restricted for Palestinians.
 The area was committed in 1995 under the Oslo II Accord to be "gradually transferred to Palestinian jurisdiction" (with an option for land swaps under a final agreement), but such transfer did not happen.
 The area is richly endowed with natural resources.

 Area C, along with the rest of the West Bank, has been under Israeli military control since 1967.
 In 2023, Area C was home to 491,548 Israeli settlers and 354,000 Palestinians.
-The Jewish population in Area C is administered by the Israeli Judea and Samaria Area administration, into which Israeli law is "pipelined", whereas the Palestinian population is directly administered by the Israeli Coordinator of Government Activities in the Territories under military law.
+The Jewish population in Area C is administered by the Israeli Judea and Samaria Area administration, into which Israeli law is "pipelined", whereas the Palestinian population is directly administered by the Israeli Coordinator of Government Activities in the Territories (COGAT) and is under military law.
 The Palestinian Authority is responsible for medical and educational services to Palestinians in Area C; however, infrastructure construction and supervision is done by Israel.

 The international community considers the settlements in occupied territory to be illegal, (Note: Attributed to multiple references:) and the United Nations has repeatedly upheld the view that Israel's construction of settlements constitutes a violation of the Fourth Geneva Convention.
 (Note: Attributed to multiple references:) Israel disputes the position of the international community and the legal arguments that were used to declare the settlements illegal.
-The "outposts" are in contravention of Israeli law as well.
+The "outposts" are in contravention of Israeli law as well, although International law does not recognize any distinction between "legal" and "illegal" settlements.